wp-plugins/noaa-weather/readme.txt

 = Why am I getting "Weather Unavailable or invalid NOAA code." in my widget? = First, make sure you are using the latest version of the widget.
 If you are still getting this message, most likely you've entered an invalid code or you have just installed the widget.
 If you've just installed the widget, make sure you have entered in a code and that it is valid.

+Second, check permissions on the downloaded XML file.

-Second, try deactivating the widget and reactivating it.
+Lastly, try deactivating the widget and reactivating it.

+* If you still have problems after trying these solutions, email the plugin author.

 == Screenshots ==